medic/cht-docs/content/en/apps/guides/forms/form-inputs.md

 ### Loading descendants of the current contact

-Use the appearance `descendant-of-current-contact` to load the current contact's descendant when opening an app form or contact form from the Contact's tab.
+Use the appearance `descendant-of-current-contact` to load the current contact's descendants when opening an app form or contact form from the "People" tab.

 | type        | name              | label               | appearance                                                |
 |-------------|-------------------|---------------------|-----------------------------------------------------------|